StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 * [Add-ons](add-ons/)
 * [Integrations](integrations/)

+The StackPack versions shipped with each supported release of StackState can be found on the page [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md).

 ## Install or uninstall a StackPack

 StackPacks can be installed and uninstalled from the **StackPacks** page in StackState.
 Full install and uninstall instructions are provided.